 The prediction of strain at a point is even more difficult as there tends to be a large scatter in observed strain profiles.
 It has been found that measured strains can vary considerably from those predicted at a point, not only in magnitude, but also in sign, that is, the tensile strains have been observed where compressive strains were predicted, and vice versa.
-For this reason, the prediction of strain in this report has been based on a statistical approach, which is discussed in Section 4.4.
+For this reason, the prediction of strain based on a statistical approach is included in this report and is discussed in Section 4.4.